Ruckus000/carroChatbotTraining/API_README.md

 3. **Dialog Flow** - The system will guide users through required information for different flows (towing, roadside assistance, etc.)
 4. **Error Handling** - Always implement proper error handling as shown in the example
 5. **Connectivity Issues** - Test your app's behavior when the API is unreachable
+6. **Testing with NLU-only** - For specialized use cases, you can use the `/api/nlu` endpoint to get just the NLU results without dialog management

+## Troubleshooting

+### Common Issues

+1. **Connection Refused**: Make sure the API server is running on port 8001 before attempting to connect
+2. **Android Emulator Connection**: Remember that Android emulators can't access `localhost` directly - use `10.0.2.2` instead
+3. **Slow Responses**: The NLU model processing might take a moment, especially on the first request - implement proper loading states
+4. **Missing Conversation ID**: Always store and reuse the conversation_id returned from the API to maintain context
+5. **Conversation Timeout**: If your system doesn't receive messages for a long time, the conversation context might be lost